AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 10 HP 1 Armor

 Long-forgotten, our last remaining ancestors dwell in caves in the wild parts of the world.
 Driven away by our cities and villages, our iron swords and our fire, these ape-men eat their meat raw with sharp-nailed hands and jagged teeth.
 They strike out at frontier villages wielding clubs and in overwhelming numbers to seize cattle, tools, and poor prisoners to drag into the hills.
-Known for their viciousness and their stink, they’re an old and dying race we’d all sooner forget existed. *Instinct*: To prey on civilization
+Known for their viciousness and their stink, they're an old and dying race we'd all sooner forget existed. *Instinct*: To prey on civilization

 - Raid and retreat
 - Use scavenged weapons or magic